Diane Savino: Election results

+Electoral history

 Personal life

 As of 2018, Savino was in a long-term relationship with then-State Senator Jeffrey Klein.
 The Italian-American politician is known for her early to bed, early to rise lifestyle.
 She lives by herself in Staten Island.
 She is a self-admitted "neurotic cleaner".
 New York politician Matthew Titone once tricked her into cleaning his apartment.